 - Using an alarm like SafeWander that can be triggered when a specific threshold is crossed

 Important: Be aware of fire safety needs for everyone in the house.
 Make sure all locks are easily accessible to people without cognitive impairment.
-Doors should still be able to be opened quickly in case of emergency.
+Doors should still open quickly in an emergency.

 Another way to discourage your older adult from opening doors that lead outside is to camouflage them.

-Often, people with dementia won’t be able to find the door if you cover it up or won’t open it if you place large signs on it.
+People with dementia may be unable to find the door if it is covered, or to open it if large signs are posted on it.

-For example you could install a curtain rod above the door to hang a dark curtain or wall hanging over the door.
-Slide the curtain open and close as needed, taking care to not let your older adult see you do it.
+For example, you could install a curtain rod above the door to hang a dark curtain or a wall hanging.
+Slide the curtain open and close as needed, taking care not to let your older adult see you do it.

 You could also place large signs saying “DO NOT ENTER” or “STOP” on the door.
-Many people with dementia won’t open a door with those types of signs.
+Many people with dementia won’t open a door with such signs.

 Another effective technique is to put a large black doormat in front of the door.

-Seniors with dementia often think that dark areas of the floor are holes and won’t walk over them.
+Seniors with dementia often mistake dark floor areas for holes and avoid walking over them.
 This will discourage them from actually reaching the door.

 When they’re trying the doors leading outside, your older adult could actually be looking for an interior room, like the bathroom, kitchen, or their bedroom.

-Make these key rooms easier for them to find by adding large signs or pictures on these doors or leaving the bathroom light on at night.
+Make these key rooms easier for them to find by adding large signs or pictures on the doors, or by leaving the bathroom light on at night.

-Another thing to do is to identify the causes for your older adult’s wandering behavior.
+Another step is to identify the causes of your older adult’s wandering behavior.

 Make notes of when it’s happening and what they were doing or saying just before.

-Over time, you may discover a pattern, like they wander around the same time every day, when they’re bored, looking for the bathroom, or hungry.
+Over time, you may discover a pattern, as they wander around the same time every day, when they’re bored, looking for the bathroom, or hungry.

-If wandering is caused by boredom or a physical need, find meaningful activities to keep them engaged and make sure to encourage a toilet visit or get them a snack or beverage before that time of day.
+If wandering is caused by boredom or a physical need, identify meaningful activities to keep them engaged, and encourage a restroom visit or offer a snack or beverage before that time of day.

-Some people may be trying to return to an old routine, like going to the office in the morning or picking up a child from school in the afternoon.
+Some people may be trying to return to a previous routine, such as going to the office in the morning or picking up a child from school in the afternoon.

 To reduce this need, tell reassuring fibs that fit with their intention.
-For example, you could say that it’s a federal holiday and the office isn’t open today.
-Or mention that their child has a playdate at a friend’s house and the friend’s mom promised to drop them off later.
-Then, distract your older adult with a favorite activity or snack to take their mind off of their old routine.
+For example, you could state that it’s a federal holiday and the office is closed today.
+Or mention that their child has a playdate at a friend’s house, and the friend’s mom promised to drop them off later.
+Then, distract your older adult with a favorite activity or snack to take their mind off their old routine.

-Other seniors are looking for a person or object and wander because they’re searching.
+Other seniors who are looking for a person or object may wander while searching.

 Think creatively to reassure them that everything is ok.

 You could say that the lost item is being repaired or in a safe place with a trusted friend.
-Or you might say that the person they’re looking for called to say they were delayed, but would be there in the afternoon or the next day.
+Or you might say the person they’re looking for called to say they were delayed but would arrive in the afternoon or the next day.

-Encouraging them to tell you about the person or object often calms them down, distracts, and reduces the urge to search.
+Encouraging them to describe the person or object often calms them, distracts them, and reduces the urge to search.

 In case they do get out of the house, make it easier to find your lost older adult by enrolling them in a program like the Alzheimer’s Association’s MedicAlert Safe Return.

 Once enrolled, your older adult will get a wearable ID that allows people and law enforcement to identify a found senior and contact you.
-You can also call a 24/7 toll-free support line if you need to report your older adult missing.
+You can also call a 24/7 toll-free support line to report your older adult as missing.

 You may also want to contact local law enforcement agencies to ask if they offer Silver Alert or similar programs that help families locate missing older adults.

-6. Have them wear a GPS device at all times
+6. Have Alzheimer’s Patients wear a GPS device at All Times

 You might feel safer if your older adult wears a GPS tracking device at all times.
-A wearable GPS device like a wristband sends out tracking signals that can be followed by rescue personnel.
+A wearable GPS device, such as a wristband, transmits tracking signals that can be followed by rescue personnel.

 Some local law enforcement agencies offer locator services like SafetyNet or Project Lifesaver.